jevpr/builtByWomen_/README.md

 The navigation bar is a drop down, fixed to the top of the screen so it's always available to help users navigate the site.
 The logo in the top left hand corner has been animated using JavaScript, so that it turns like a dial to reveal the menu.
 This design is playful and meant to recreate the feeling of physical mechanisms.

-In future updates, I will play with having this logo in the top right hand corner - so it's more accesible for mobile users.

 ### Landing Page

 The Landing page uses animation to engage the reader as soon as they visit the site.
 The two messages that pop up at the top of the screen (emulating WhatsApp messages), were designed to appeal to younger (Digital Native) users.